Fixing Operational Errors in Section 423 Plans

 The regs also clarify that where the terms of the option under which the purchase is made originally complied with both the terms of the plan/offering and Section 423 and the purchase ends up violating the original terms of the option, only the purchase is disqualified; it doesn't impact the status of the entire offering.
 (By contrast, granting an option with terms that violate the plan/offering or Section 423 does likely disqualify the entire offering because the eligible employee that received the offending option now hasn't been allowed to participate in the qualified offering.)

-A situation where a employee is allowed to purchase in excess of a plan limit or the $25,000 limit would likely fall under this treatment.
+A situation where an employee is allowed to purchase in excess of a plan limit or the $25,000 limit would likely fall under this treatment.
 The purchase itself--the entire purchase, not just the shares in excess of the limit--is disqualified but the status of the rest of the offering is unharmed.

 Impact of Disqualification